A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-You need a few materials for creating a breathtaking vintage lampshade flower crown.
-I am including the materials for hanging the vintage lampshade in this section also so that you can gather everything together before you start.
+You need a few materials to create a breathtaking vintage lampshade flower crown.
+I have included the materials for hanging the vintage lampshade in this section so you can gather everything together before you start.

 1. Vintage (or new) lampshade with a sturdy frame;